Kkritos/Rapster/README.md

 > python3 rapster2.py --help

-or see Table 1 from [K. Kritos et al. (2022)](https://arxiv.org/abs/2210.10055).
+Or see Table 1 from [K. Kritos et al. (2022)](https://arxiv.org/abs/2210.10055).

-For the user’s convenience we paste the list of optional arguments in the form of a Table here as well:
+For the user’s convenience, we paste the list of optional arguments in the form of a Table here as well:

 | Flag | Description | Type | Default |
 |:--- |:--- |:--- |:--- |